Email marketing is alive and well.

 Source: Airfare Watchdog

 - Communicate clearly.
-Tell recipients what’s inside your email, if you’re delivering something, like a downloadable resource (Allen).
+Tell recipients what’s inside your email, if you’re delivering something, like a downloadable resource (HubSpot).
 99 Firms also emphasizes truthfulness: if you make a promise in the subject line, be sure you deliver in the email.

 Source: Google Search Console